Skip to main content

 Updated over 2 weeks ago

-How should I prompt for a character?
+How do I prompt for a character?

 An ideal consistent character has a description of a few sentences with defining keywords.
 Here are some examples:

-• A fuzzy green alien with an antenna that has a glowing heart at the top.
+A fuzzy green alien with an antenna that has a glowing heart at the top.
 The alien has a light smile on their face, showing their welcoming attitude.
 In some scenes, the fuzzy green alien wears a silver spacesuit, and in other scenes the alien is wearing jean overalls to show their human-like nature.
 The fuzzy green alien has large googly eyes and no nose, their feet appear large with purple toenails.

-• CHARACTER CONSISTENCY: The character subject of the video is a female superwoman with glowing a glowing purple costume, and a flowing lavender cape.
+The character subject of the video is a female superwoman with glowing a glowing purple costume, and a flowing lavender cape.
 The female superwoman has a beautiful olive skin-tone which resembles her Egyptian heritage, and long luxurious and thick dark brown hair.
 She has a serious face with sharp facial features - determined and mission-driven eyes, a confident smile, and a sharp jaw.
 She wears her costume modestly while still being a strong female presence.

-• A fierce McLaren that has a metallic orange color with sharp bright purple LED headlights drives in the empty late-night streets of Tokyo.
+A fierce McLaren that has a metallic orange color with sharp bright purple LED headlights drives in the empty late-night streets of Tokyo.
 The McLaren has a vibrant finish of the orange metallic gloss, and reflects the city lights of Tokyo with pride.
 Alive and full of tension, the McLaren can drive from 0-60 in a matter of seconds, soaring through the streets and sometimes making air at steep hills.
 The McLaren has large rear intakes, sculpted sides with flowing lines, carbon-fiber accents, and signature McLaren badges.

 Did this answer your question?